Never Lose Users Again: Secrets to Better App Retention

 To identify the size of the dormant user opportunity, we studied average uninstall rates.
 We found that 23 percent of first-time users uninstall apps within the first week of use.

 This suggests that we have 68 percent dormant users in that period.
 These users have not uninstalled the app, and they are not included in the retention numbers.
-You have the opportunity to reactivate over two-thirds of your user base with push.
+You have the opportunity to reactivate over two-thirds of your user base with a push.
 There’s still hope that you can gain them back through personalized messages.

 Lost Monetization Opportunities from Dormant Users